civicrm/civicrm-buildkit/README.md

 ## Download (New System)

-If you have a brand new installation of Ubuntu 12.04 or 14.04, then you can download pre-requisites (git, php, etc) and download the buildkit to `~/buildkit` with the command:
+If you have a brand new installation of Ubuntu 12.04 or 14.04, then you can download everything -- buildkit and the system requirements (`git`, `php`, etc) -- with one command.
+This command will install buildkit to `~/buildkit`:

 ```bash
 curl -Ls https://civicrm.org/get-buildkit.sh | bash -s -- --full --dir ~/buildkit